All submissions should be made online at the TRANSPORT peer-review system https://mc.manuscriptcentral.com/stra

 If the paper contains anything that has already been published (e.g. figures) then this must be declared and authors are responsible for obtaining relevant permissions to republish.
 Evidence of permission granted must be available if requested – see in Reproduction of copyright material.

-The paper should be submitted in three different word documents.
-The linked <Word template for Title Page>; <Word template for Anonymized Document> and <Word template for Full Paper> should be used for the preparation of the manuscript for this journal.
+The paper should be submitted in two different word documents.
+The linked <Word template for Title Page> and <Word template for Anonymised Document> should be used for the preparation of the manuscript for this journal.